Schmelzberry/Capstone/README.md

 11:50 step back from coding before lunch and go to draw.io to better plan state management for react app

 1:05 back from lunch and working on draw.io diagram

+1:25 done with basic diagram, back to coding normally
 ```